petabridge/akka-bootcamp/src/Unit-2/lesson5/README.md

 This is what that the full sequence of stashing a message looks like:

 ![Stashing Messages with Akka.NET Actors](images/actors-stashing-messages.gif)
+> NOTE: If you're following along using the eBook / .ePub, you won't see the animation.
+[Click here to see it](https://github.com/petabridge/akka-bootcamp/raw/master/src/Unit-2/lesson5/images/actors-stashing-messages.gif).

 Great!
 Now that we know how to `Stash` a message for later processing, how do we get messages back out of the `Stash`?